Titan43/tgbot/README.md

 # Telegram bot "U Baby Tary"

-Small entertainment bot, that gives funny advice and says something interesting about you based on your birth date.
+Small entertainment bot that gives funny advice and says something interesting about you based on your birth date.

 Bot is hosted on Heroku and it was created using pyTelegramBotAPI.